 Why is this such a big deal?

-One, it makes the learning distributed, so that multiple organizations can collaborate on the learning.
+Because one, it makes the learning distributed, so that multiple organizations can collaborate on the learning.
 And two, it allows this distribution while making sure that the actual data is never shared across devices.
 Only the updates are.
 Which is a big deal if you care about privacy.

 There are many other benefits: